Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Evaluation

 \NAME achieves 1.45--1.83$\times$ overall speedups over Cheddar on the RTX 5090 (see Table~\ref{tab:workload}).
 Specifically, bootstrapping latency is reduced to 15.2ms, which is 1.45$\times$ faster than Cheddar under the same parameter set.
 For two higher-level workloads, ResNet20 and HELR, which both incorporate bootstrapping yet exhibit distinct computation patterns, we achieve 1.54$\times$ (ResNet20) and 1.83$\times$ (HELR) speedups.
 A detailed analysis of their workload-level behaviors is presented in \S\ref{sec:eval:opt:workload}.

 We additionally evaluate \NAME on multiple GPU platforms, achieving consistent improvements of 1.26--1.54$\times$ over Cheddar on the A100 80GB and the H100 80GB.
 Moreover, compared to FIDESlib~\cite{ispass-2025-fideslib}, state-of-the-art among open-source GPU FHE libraries, we achieve 9.7--12.5$\times$ lower bootstrapping latency for the same $Lv_{\mathrm{eff}}$.
+As a reference for high-end GPU configurations, we also include performance results for the H100, H200, and B200 SXM platforms.